Simulated Predictions for HI at $z = 3.35$ with the Ooty Wide Field Array (OWFA) -- II: Foreground Avoidance: RESULTS

-Considering the \HI signal (Figure~\ref{fig:FG_PI}) we find that, the foreground contribution is $\sim 10^{10}$ times larger at $\kpar = 0$ and other points within the wedge boundary.
-We also find that the foreground leakage remains $ \sim 10^{2}$ times larger than the \HI signal beyond the wedge boundary.
-This implies that the BN window is not a suitable choice for \HI power spectrum detection with OWFA.
+In this paper we consider the possibility of controlling the discontinuities at the band edges by suitably tailoring the window function.
 This leads us to investigate the possibility of using higher term window functions for \HI power spectrum detection with OWFA.
 To this end we make a comparative study of the expected foreground leakage for the set of window functions discussed earlier (eq.~\ref{eq:win} and Table~\ref{tab:window}).

 To identify the $(k_{\perp}, \kpar)$ modes which can be used for the \HI power spectrum detection we introduce the ratio